 Dick DeVos Biography

-DeVos has been married to the former Betsy Prince for over 30 years and they have seven children and two granddaughters.
+DeVos is a two time National Champion sailor, a qualified jet aircraft and helicopter pilot, and a graduate of Northwood University.
+DeVos has been married to the former Betsy Prince for 35 years and they now have seven children and five grandchildren.